jasminabihel/books-and-coffee/README.md

  ### *Future features* ###
  * The reading list page should be rewritten to allow members to choose books every month.
 It would make for more engaging experience for the user if they can chose the book from a list.
- * Insert a new page where members can sign in and get special updates only for the community.
+ * Implement a new page dedicated to book club members.
+The page will give users the option to sign in and get special updates only for the community.

  ## **Typography** ##